-- Restart the device. - □ To change to the System Monitor, press the <1> key within 3 seconds when prompted during reboot. - The device loads the System Monitor. - □ To change from the main menu to the Manage configurations menu, press the <4> key. - □ To execute the Clear configs and boot params command, press the <1> key.
+- Restart the device. - □ To change to System Monitor 1, press the <1> key within 3 seconds when prompted during reboot. - The device displays System Monitor 1. - □ To change from the main menu to the Manage configurations menu, press the <4> key. - □ To execute the Clear configs and boot params command, press the <1> key.